ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 ![Table 1](import_rail_aid_5.png "Table 1")

-***Note***
+### ***Note***

-   Importing the .railml file by Design4Rail has one drawback: TrackPlanner considers all signals as having a single aspect.
-That is, when the RNA exports the railml file with the positioning of the signals (which can be from one or more aspects) the importer considers all these signals as a single aspect.
-This issue was notified to NEAT.
-Therefore, when the user wants to display the interlock table, he should use the procedure shown in section [G.1.](#g1-obtaining-the-interlocking-table-in-design4rail)

-   To get around this drawback, the RNA creates N semaphores of one aspect and displays them one after the other, instead of creating one semaphore of N aspects.
-The foregoing is only to provide a solution to the stand alone version of the RNA.
+   When the RNA exports the railML file the Rail-AID software considers all these signals as a single aspect.
+This issue was notified by us to NEAT in March 2022, they acknowledged the notification, agreed that there is an error on their software and committed to fix this problem.
+However, this problem was never solved, and NEAT discontinued Rail-AID software (see the disclaimer below).
+To get around this issue, the RNA creates N semaphores of one aspect and displays them one after the other, instead of creating one semaphore of N aspects.
+As a consequence of having N semaphores of one aspect the interlocking table has more routes than the scenario where there is one semaphore of N aspects.
+Therefore, to get the appropriate interlocking table corresponding to one semaphore of N aspects, use the procedure shown in section [G.1.](#g1-obtaining-the-interlocking-table-in-design4rail)

 #### G.2.
 Original interlocking table